strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.8 =
+* Added hooks.
+* Updated the expiration field dropdown on the edit levels page to use translation strings.
+(Thanks, 24uurdates)

 = 1.7.7 =
 * Fixed bug where user_id = '' was breaking on some MySQL setups and keeping the pmpro_membership_orders table from being populated.
 * Updated "Joined" column in members list to use the WP date format setting.